Rev 11

 Configure PostgreSQL database

-Proceed to create a Postgres user and database.
+Create a PostgreSQL user and database.

 sudo -u postgres bash

-createuser -DRS gvm && createdb -O gvm gvmd
+createdb -O gvm gvmd

 psql gvmd